Article

 Lam’s process involves extensive company contact and emphasises the importance of positive cash flow, sound balance sheets, stability of market position and the quality and openness of management.
 The process is pragmatic and flexible, aiming to respond to a range of different economic and market conditions.

-4. Stewart Investors Asia Pacific Sustainability
+4. Stewart Investors Asia Pacific All Cap

-Stewart Investors Asia Pacific Sustainability seeks superior Asian investment opportunities by taking a long-term perspective to identify sustainable business models with more predictable growth.
-The team are very conscious of management quality when investing and avoid any companies that exhibit poor corporate behaviour.
+This well-established fund seeks superior Asian investment opportunities by taking a long-term perspective to identify sustainable business models with more predictable growth.
+The team are very conscious ofmanagement quality when investing and avoid any companies that exhibit poor corporate behaviour.

 There is also significant emphasis on the quality of a business incorporating factors such as management standard, resilience of finances and durability of a company’s business model and market position.